Mizu Polo

 Mizu Polo (みずぽろ, Mizu Poro) is a Japanese manga series written by Miho Isshiki and illustrated by Naoki Mizuguchi.
 It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since November 2023.

+Synopsis

+Chikuma Shinano and Kei Yamashiro are transfer students from different prefectures who ended up at the same school in Tokyo.
+Yamashiro is 191 cm tall and has a natural talent for water polo, whereas Shinano is 185 cm tall and does not, but reluctantly accepts Yamashiro's invitation to join the club.

 Publication

 Written by Miho Isshiki and illustrated by Naoki Mizuguchi, Mizu Polo started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on November 8, 2023.
 Shogakukan released the first tankōbon volume on May 17, 2024.
-As of August 18, 2025, five volumes have been released.
+As of August 18, 2026, eight volumes have been released.